Skip to main content

 5. The SCS and AIA disapprove strongly of “charade listings,” that is, listing as open a position for which the candidate has been selected in advance.

-2. Job descriptions should be as specific and accurate as possible.
-In addition to specifying what degree requirements, specialization, and experience are desired from candidates, they should also be explicit about service obligations and the number of courses to be taught per term, especially in the case of non-tenure-stream positions.
+4. Job descriptions should be as specific and accurate as possible.
+In addition to specifying what degree requirements, specialization, and experience are desired from candidates, they should also be explicit about service obligations, the number of courses to be taught per term, and whether they will be on-campus, hybrid, or online, especially important in the case of non-tenure-stream positions.

-4. The institution should state its intention to comply with fair hiring procedures at every stage in the search.
+6. The institution should state its intention to comply with fair hiring procedures at every stage in the search.
 US institutions should follow all EEOC anti-discrimination regulations (https://www.eeoc.gov/laws-guidance-0).
 Canadian Institutions are directed to follow the Employment Equity Act (S.C.1995, c.44).
-Religious institutions should see #B6 and #C8 below.
+Religious institutions should see #B9 and #C10 below.

-2. If institutions offer domestic partnership benefits this should be indicated in their advertisements.
+3. If institutions offer domestic partnership benefits, this should be indicated in their advertisements.

 C. Communication

-6. Except in unusual circumstances, candidates for junior positions should not be compelled to commit to a job offered for the next academic year before the end of January.
-The Placement Service recommends that the earliest date for an interviewer to ask a candidate for a decision is two (2) weeks after the Annual Meeting.
+5. Except in unusual circumstances, candidates for junior positions should not be compelled to commit to a job offered for the next academic year before the end of January.
+When this is not possible (if, for example, the position may be taken away if it is not filled quickly) institutions should be as transparent to the candidate as circumstances allow.

-10. Candidates should not be asked at any stage in the process about their age, political views, marital status, family, race or national origin, disability, sex, gender, gender expression, gender identity, or sexual orientation.
-(These matters may, of course, be raised by the candidate in the course of their own enquiries.)
-Representatives of the institutions should not make inquiries about these matters outside the interviews.
+9. Candidates should not be asked at any stage in the process about their age, political views, marital status, family, intentions about having children, race or national origin, disability, sex, gender, gender expression, gender identity, or sexual orientation.
+(These matters may, of course, be raised by the candidate in the course of their own enquiries; search committee members are strongly encouraged to be prepared and to follow the guidance of their institutions in responding to such disclosures) Representatives of the institutions should not make inquiries about these matters outside the interviews.

 D. Interviews